styleguidist/react-styleguidist/docs/Configuration.md

 > **Warning:** deprecated, use `webpackConfigFile` or `webpackConfig` options instead.

-Function that allows you to modify Webpack config for style guide.
+Function that allows you to modify webpack config for style guide.

 ```javascript
 module.exports = {